-Annual general meeting (2025, Eugene, Oregon).
+Annual general meeting (2026, Olympia, WA).
 Registration for the meeting is through the Northwest Scientific Association website: https://www.northwestscience.org/ The meeting has talks, a workshop, and one or more field trips.
 See photos from past meetings.
 For information on giving a talk or poster and for the general schedule, see the NWSA link above.

-Schedule and summary of lichen activities for the meeting will be posted here.
+Schedule and summary of lichen activities for this year's meeting will be posted here.

 Support for students and lichen enthusiasts.
-We are offering up to 10, $150 awards to help students and non-student lichen enthusiasts with financial need and who are presenting either a talk or a poster.
+We are offering $150 awards to help students and non-student lichen enthusiasts with financial need and who are presenting either a talk or a poster.
+Check back here for details.
 You must also be registered with NWSA for the meeting to receive the award.
 Have your abstract ready before you apply for the award.
 For joint authorship, submit one application per abstract, making it clear who you are presenting with, regardless of whether the presentation is a talk or poster.
-Application link is here.
-Firm deadline is February 17.
+Application link will be here.
+Deadline will be announced later, but it will probably be in mid February.

 Please also check for opportunities with your college or university -- most of those have small grants for student travel to meetings.